Partially Observable Szilard Engines: Tilted divider box

 How much of the memorized information is predictive of the relevant quantity?
 The relevant information that can be used to extract work is the mutual information retained in memory about which side of the box is empty:

 where $u$ is inferred from $m$ by calculating

-with \mbox{$p(x|m) = p(m|x) p(x) / p(m)$}, \mbox{$p(m) = \langle p(m|x) \rangle_{p(x)}$}, and $p(x) = 1/L$.
-(Since we chose the length of the container in $x$ direction to be $L=1$, this term will not show up in the following calculations.
-In App. \ref{comp-varyL-boxes} we discuss the $L\neq 1$ case).
+with probability density $p(x)=1/L$, conditional density $p(x|m) = p(m|x) p(x) / p(m)$ and \mbox{$p(m) = \langle p(m|x) \rangle_{p(x)}$}.
+(Since we chose the length of the container in $x$-direction to be $L=1$, $p(x)$ will not show up in the following calculations.
+In appendix \ref{comp-varyL-boxes} we discuss the $L\neq 1$ case).
+In equation (\ref{pum_1}) we made use of the fact, that when the raw data is {\em given}, then the probability of $u$ does not depend on the memory state, i.e. $p(u|m,x) = p(u|x)$.
 Recall that the data representation chosen by the observer is characterized by $p(m|x)$, i.e. by the map from observable data to memory.
 It is important to remember that relevant information is a functional of $p(m|x)$.
 It also is a functional of $p(u,x)$, which, in turn, depends on the geometry of the box, that is, on the tilt angle.

 The remainder of the memorized information cannot be used and is thus irrelevant: